flashwing-04/showtime-website-project-archive/content/ws22/master/m7-valit/future.md

 {{</section>}}

 {{<section title="Profanity Filter" >}}
 Courses with a large number of Participants might suffer from undesired language and trolling.
-A word Filter will be implemented as a countermeasure, but only blocking profanity so freedom of speech is still guaranteed.
+A word filter will be implemented as a countermeasure, but only blocking profanity, so freedom of speech is still guaranteed.
 {{</section>}}

 {{<section title="Answer Clustering" >}}